Home » Benzo Detox: How to Withdraw Safely

 Those who are heavily physically dependent on benzos may experience PAWS (post-acute withdrawal syndrome).
 PAWS involves withdrawal symptoms that persist for many months after quitting benzos.
 A tapered reduction in dosage can help mitigate PAWS.

-Drugs for benzo detox withdrawal symptoms commonly include anticonvulsive medication and antidepressants.
+Drugs for benzo detox withdrawal symptoms commonly include anticonvulsive medication and antidepressants to use as benzo detox medications.
 You may be prescribed other benzos with lower dosages so that way you can slowly come off the drug without experiencing intense withdrawal symptoms or mental disorders, such as psychosis.

 A tapered benzo detox may involve slowly reducing the dose of benzos, or it may involve the administration of a less potent benzodiazepine.
 The approach used will hinge on the severity of the benzo addiction and the type of benzo being abused.

 The benzodiazepines used during detox may include: